gt9876/helloworld/README.md

-# helloworld
+# HelloWorld
-a test on GIT
+a test on GIT for me to make sure I understand the basic principles of how this all works!